Picture the glass half full rather than half empty and imagine a challenge to overcome in each difficulty.

 THE TOOLS OF POSITIVE THINKING:

-Know how to let go: with some exceptions, nothing that happens in life is very serious.
+Know how to let go: with some exceptions, nothing that happens in life is profoundly serious.

-Take a step back, analyze the situation objectively from an outside perspective, and breathe.
+Take a step back, analyse the situation objectively from an outside perspective, and breathe.

 Take notes: When the negative assails you, pull out a notebook or your phone.
 What makes you sad or annoyed?
 Why?
 In what context?
 When you reread these notes a few days later, you'll realize it wasn't that important.

 Cultivate yourself: listen to music you love, watch energizing videos, and read positive writing.
-Their influences on your behavior are considerable.
+Their influences on your behaviour are considerable.